abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Move to EDL mode
 ------------------

 The device must be in the EDL mode before you flash the software.
-The Qualcomm supported device enters the EDL mode if there is no image on the device after power up or if it is corrupted.
+The Qualcomm supported device by default enters the EDL mode if there is no image on the device after power up or if it is corrupted.
 To force the device into the EDL mode, use any one of the following methods.

 **Using UART**

-.. note:: The device must have a Qualcomm Linux build image.
+.. note:: Use UART only if the device has a preloaded build.

 1. :ref:`Connect the device to a UART shell <section_ags_ssh_p1c_vinayjk_03-01-24-1109-49-684>`.